yuyang339/cs140e-21spr/labs/0-blink/POSTLAB.md

   - As above, run `cksum bootloader.bin` and `cksum kernel.img` and make sure they give the same value!

-  - Try running `part1/hello.bin` first to make it prints "hello" --- I do this immediately if I have any kind of problem, since it shows if the UART is connected, getting signals, etc.
+  - Try running `part1/hello.bin` first to make it prints "hello" --- we do this immediately if we have any kind of problem, since it shows if the UART is connected, getting signals, etc.

   - Again: make sure all your wires are seated.